Marshall Acton II Bluetooth Speaker for $150 in cart

-It's the lowest price we could find by $30.
+That's $100 off list and the best price we could find.
 Buy Now at eBay

 - Sold by Best Buy via eBay.